benluiwj/recipe-api/README.md

 # README

+login credentials

+user_name : test
+email : test@gmail.com
+password : 123
+name: test

 This README would normally document whatever steps are necessary to get the application up and running.

 Things you may want to cover:

-* Ruby version
+- Ruby version

-* System dependencies
+- System dependencies

-* Configuration
+- Configuration

-* Database creation
+- Database creation

-* Database initialization
+- Database initialization

-* How to run the test suite
+- How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)
+- Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+- Deployment instructions

-* ...
+- ...